2023-2031 Housing Element Update

 Housing Element Overview

-The Housing Element is one of the nine required elements of the General Plan and the only element required to be approved (“certified”) by the State of California.
+The Housing Element is one of the seven required elements of the General Plan and the only element required to be approved (“certified”) by the State of California.
 The State Department of Housing and Community Development (HCD) has the legal authority to review and certify housing elements.
+Since 1969, State law requires that California local governments (towns, cities, and counties) update their Housing Elements every 8 years according to a legally mandated schedule.

 The Housing Element includes an analysis of the following: